 Our jungle of choice was situated in the stunning Khao Sok National Park.
 Accommodation was in the form of beautiful treehouses – the stuff of childhood dreams!
 Inevitably the very nature of jungle life is not all bells and whistles.
 Showering was difficult with only a dribble to work with, only worsened when I picked up my towel to find an unforgivingly large spider staring back at me (why are all insects in the jungle jumbo size?).
 Cue 15 minutes of drip drying because I’m too pathetic to tackle the spider situation.
 I also went to sleep with a huge bug / creature / I have no clue what it was sitting on my mosquito net.
 I knew it couldn’t get in but it stared at me all night.
 When I woke up it was still there, staring away.
 Yikes.

 Bugs aside, there’s another non-human which dominated our jungle stay.
-One morning, I stroll outside to be greeted with a planet of the apes type situation.
+One morning, I strolled outside to be greeted with a planet of the apes type situation.
 Monkeys.
 Everywhere.

 Why?
 Because we had Oreos and turns out monkeys love Oreos.
-So much so that they will snatch them from you without a second thought for table manners (really why would they…they’re monkeys).
-My favourite discovery was that monkeys eat Oreos like any functioning human would – by breaking apart the biscuit sandwich and eating the milk first.
-Genius.
+So much so that they will snatch them from you without a second thought for table manners.
+My favourite discovery was that monkeys eat Oreos like any functioning human would – by breaking apart the biscuit sandwich and eating the milk first!